ltspicer/dxf2gcode/README.md

 Please test it and give me feedback.

-Installer for Debian based OS specific to this release:
+Installer for Debian based OS:

-linux.installer.py3.10.sh
+linux.installer.sh

 Just start with:

-./linux.installer.py3.10.sh
+./linux.installer.sh

 in console and follow the instructions.